rks-031/placement-iiit-IE/docs/tutorial-basics/deploy-your-site.md

   - Practice articulating your thoughts clearly and confidently.
   - Work on public speaking or presentations to improve your delivery.
+  - Workout on solving situation based questions to get an edge/upperhand in the managerial rounds.

 - **Written Communication**:
   - Learn to draft professional emails and documents.